github/docs/content/admin/user-management/monitoring-activity-in-your-enterprise/audited-actions.md

 Action                            | Description
 --------------------------------- | -------------------------------------------
-`team.create`                     | A user account or repository was added to a team.
+`team.create`                     | A personal account or repository was added to a team.
-`team.delete`                     | A user account or repository was removed from a team.{% ifversion ghes or ghae %}
+`team.delete`                     | A personal account or repository was removed from a team.{% ifversion ghes or ghae %}
 `team.demote_maintainer`          | A user was demoted from a team maintainer to a team member.{% endif %}
 `team.destroy`                    | A team was deleted.{% ifversion ghes or ghae %}
 `team.promote_maintainer`         | A user was promoted from a team member to a team maintainer.{% endif %}